 A transient ischemic attack is a shorter-term event that causes no immediate damage.
 In most cases, arteries are blocked by blood clots for a limited time causing no permanent brain injury.
 With TIA, the blockage within the artery is dissolved by the body’s natural anticoagulants and clots don’t remain formed long enough to damage the brain.
 Healthy blood flow is restored quickly.

-Symptoms and causes of TIA
+Symptoms and Causes of Transient Ischemic Attacks

 Although a mini-stroke doesn’t last as long as a stroke, when they begin, the symptoms of both are the same.
 Sudden numbness in the face, arms or legs and difficulty in speaking all signal a stroke or mini-stroke.
 Dizziness, an unsteady gait, sudden major headaches or trouble with vision are also symptoms.
 Not understanding others or confusion could also point to stroke or TIA.